My Counseling Approach

 • Releasing stored stress through both cognitive and somatic approaches

-2. Permission — Reframing Your Narrative & Inner Beliefs
+2. Confidence — Reframing Your Narrative & Inner Beliefs

-As capacity increases, the work often shifts toward how you see yourself and your life.
+As competency increases, the work often shifts toward how you see yourself and your life.

 Past experiences—especially those involving hurt, loss, or invalidation—can shape beliefs such as: